Skip to content

 Is NanoVoice a subscription?

-No. Lifetime is a one-time $4.99 purchase through Polar.
+No. Lifetime is $4.99 once through Polar.
 No annual fees and no usage metering on our side.

 What permissions does NanoVoice need?